Compensation and legal action

 • 20 working days for a response at Stage 2

-• less stress, when dealing with any complaint through our internal complaints process, we promise that we will -
+• When dealing with any complaint through our internal complaints process, we promise that we will -

 • keep you informed